kubernetes/kops/docs/node_authorization.md

 - we check the ip address of the client requesting the document is the same the instance document.
 - we check that the node has not already registered.

-Assuming all the conditions are met a secret token is generated and returned to the client to continue the provising of the worker node.
+Assuming all the conditions are met a secret token is generated and returned to the client to continue the providing of the worker node.

 #### **Enabling the Node Authorization Service**